Proposal for an Opera House

 In the event, Gertrude ran the Palace for what must have been a very interesting 20 years or so, with, undoubtedly, a number of ups and downs.
 At some stage the bioscope ‘lantern room’ (projection box) was moved from the rear of the stalls, where it occupied valuable front-of-house space, to an alcove that was built into the rear of the stage wall (and is still there to this day), so the occasional film presentations were shown through a translucent screen using ‘rear projection’.

-Gertrude does appear to have taken the theatre ‘up market’, with plays often starring the big names of the day – including Ivor Novello, Mrs. Patrick Campbell, Matheson Lang, John Clements, Ruth Draper, Lilian Braithwaite, Sybil Thorndyke and Sir Henry Irving – perhaps in part due to their previous acquaintance with her and Frederick.
+Gertrude does appear to have taken the theatre ‘up market’, with many top names of the day – including Ivor Novello, Mrs. Patrick Campbell, John Clements, Ruth Draper and Sybil Thorndike – performing at the Palace.

 The Palace Cinema